Airwolf1221/pf2e-adventures-in-etheirys/README.md

-Core code implementation of the PF2e Adventures in Etheirys FF conversion; does not include actual content, but rather the total conversion elements of the code (so that content can be used in regular PF2e campaigns as well).
+Actual content implementation for my PF2e total conversion for the FF series - and FF14 in particular - in preparation for the campaign featuring it.